Fiscal Year 2016: No Current Data Available Fiscal Year 2017: No Current Data Available Fiscal Year 2018: No Current Data Available

 Appeals

-None, but applicants may request written reasons for rejection and reapply at the next appropriate deadline with a revised proposal.
+None, but applicants may request written reasons for rejection and reapply with a revised proposal.

 Renewals

-> 180 Days.
-Eligibility to apply for a subsequent award begins in the third year after the close of the previous challenge grant.
+Eligibility to apply for a subsequent award begins in the fourth year after the close of the previous challenge grant.
+Eligibility to apply for a subsequent We the People challenge grant begins in the second year.

 Assistance Considerations